This page will help you understand Rhode Island alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 The state charges those age 21 or older who drive with a BAC of 0.08% with DWI.

 The penalty for a first conviction of a driver of any age that results in serious injury is harsh.
 The penalty has three parts.
-First is mandatory imprisonment for one to ten years.
+First is required prison for one to ten years.
 Second is a fine of $1,000 to $5,000.
 Third is a revoked license for up to two years.

 A first conviction of a driver of any age that results in death is punished more harshly.
-Mandatory prison is for five to 15 years.
+Required prison is for five to 15 years.
 The fine is $5,000 to $10,000.
 There is a five-year license revocation.
 Finally, there is alcohol or drug treatment.
+Naturally, the offender pays these costs.

 Rhode Island alcohol laws require people to submit to alcohol testing if police request it.
 The U.S. Constitution grants the right to refuse doing so.
 However, the state punishes people who use that right.